British insurer Aviva hires Blackstone's Tom Stoddard as CFO

-LONDON British insurer Aviva Plc (AV.L) has hired private equity firm Blackstone's (BX.N) Tom Stoddard as chief financial officer, the company said on Friday.
+LONDON Feb 28 British insurer Aviva Plc has hired private equity firm Blackstone's Tom Stoddard as chief financial officer, the company said on Friday.

 While at Blackstone Stoddard has been a corporate adviser to Aviva since the start of 2013, which the insurer said gave him "in-depth knowledge of the business".